syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-dotnet-cli.md

 * Open the project in Visual Studio Code or Visual Studio 2017 to configure the Syncfusion Components.

-* To install Syncfusion JavaScript for Angular components run below commands from sample's root folder.
+* To install Syncfusion JavaScript for Angular components run below commands from `ClientApp` folder.

 {% highlight javascript %}